Powder metallurgy of metals

 - produce materials with unique microstructure and properties and

 - produce materials, which are difficult or impossible to produce in other ways.

 For aluminum alloys, powder metallurgy can be applied for one or more of these three reasons., especially on the second and third.
-Traditional aluminum powder alloys, which are processed according to the "pressing-sintering" technology, used mainly to improve the economic performance of the production of complex parts.
+Traditional aluminum powder alloys are processed using the "press-sintering" technology.
+They are mainly used to improve the economic performance of the production of complex parts..
 Using this technology, most of the products of powder metallurgy are produced (Figure 1).

 The figure 2 presented main technological chains of industrial production of parts and products from powder metal materials.